andrewdaoust/cka-prep/docs/fundamentals/chapter03.md

 Kubernetes is like any other application you would install on a server so the the usual configuration management tools (Terraform, Ansible, Chef, Puppet, etc.) can be used for installation.

-The best way to learn about installing Kubernetes manually is with Kelsey Hightower's [Kuberenetes the Hard Way](../hard-way/about).
+The best way to learn about installing Kubernetes manually is with Kelsey Hightower's [Kubernetes the Hard Way](../hard-way/about).

 #### kubespray